AGnias47/grocery-list/ReadMe.md

 * Return ingredients as grouped by type, ex. fruits grouped with fruits
 * Create a frontend
-* Handle cases where a meal is not found
 * Convert ingredients to ingredient-quantity mapping